Accio/BioQC-example/bioqc-simulation.md

 SkeletalMuscle   15.00%
 Spleen           13.57%

 Interestingly, brain samples are a special case: if they contaminate other tissues, it is more difficult to identify (but not other way around).
 It can be partially explained by the experiment design: Briggs *et al.* profiled the whole cerebrum, whereas in *BioQC* there are 22 distinct gene sets assigned to distinct brain regions.
-Though the prefrontal cortex signature scored highest in the canine brain samples, its score is relative low (7.45), and the genes in the signature are not too far away from the background genes (fig:brain).
-Therefore only a strong contamination by brain in this dataset will be detected by the given threshold.
-We expect that if prefrontal cortex instead of cerebrum sample was profiled, the mixing profile of brain will be similar to other organs.
-This needs to be tested in other datasets.
+Though the prefrontal cortex signature scored highest in the canine brain samples, its score is relative low (7.45), and the genes in the signature are not too far away from the background genes:

 <div class="figure" style="text-align: center">
 <img src="bioqc-simulation_files/figure-html/brain_low_exp-1.svg" alt="Tissue-specific genes' expression in respective average tissue profiles.
 For each tissue (*e.g.* brain), we calculate the median ratio of gene expression level of specific genes over the median expression level of background genes.
 The value reflects the specificity of tissue-specific genes in respective tissues.
 Likely due to the sampling of different brain regions, the score of brain ranks the lowest." style="display:block; margin: auto" />
 <p class="caption">Tissue-specific genes' expression in respective average tissue profiles.
 For each tissue (*e.g.* brain), we calculate the median ratio of gene expression level of specific genes over the median expression level of background genes.
 The value reflects the specificity of tissue-specific genes in respective tissues.
 Likely due to the sampling of different brain regions, the score of brain ranks the lowest.</p>
 </div>

+Therefore only a strong contamination by brain in this dataset will be detected by the given threshold.
+We expect that if prefrontal cortex instead of cerebrum sample was profiled, the mixing profile of brain will be similar to other organs.
+This needs to be tested in other datasets.

-Otherwise, most *in silico* contamination events are detectable in this dataset, with median detection limit around 0.2.
+Apart from that, most *in silico* contamination events are detectable in this dataset, with median detection limit around 0.2.
 This suggests that *BioQC* is sensitive towards tissue heterogeneity in physiological settings.